-A WMS may seem expensive, but it makes up for it with productivity gains.
+A WMS might seem expensive, but productivity gains make up for the price tag.
 The cost of labor for recounting inventory or repackaging products is less with a WMS.
-You have a (mostly automated) system to handle it for you, freeing up time for staff to complete other tasks.
+You have a mostly automated system to handle it for you, freeing up time for staff to complete other tasks.

 Standalone WMS are usually on-premise systems deployed on an organization’s native network.
 They’re used only for warehouse management features.
 It’s the most affordable type of WMS but lacks many of the features from an integrated software solution.

 They can be combined with existing solutions, but they’re sold as a one-off product without any other supply chain functions.